2017 Arbor Day Celebration for Grade One Students:

-The City of Edmonton Arbor Day tradition began in the early 1950’s.
-This is when the City began distributing evergreen seedlings to all grade 1 students in Edmonton.
-Soon the Province of Alberta began to provide seedlings for every grade 1 student in the entire province!
-Now for Arbor Day, every Grade 1 student can receive a tree seedling to plant to celebrate the great gifts trees provide!
+The first Arbor Day in the City of Edmonton was recognized in 1893. n the early 1950’s the City of Edmonton began a tradition, distributing evergreen seedlings to all grade one students..
+Soon the Province of Alberta began to provide seedlings for every grade one student in the entire province!
+Now for Arbor Day, every grade one student can receive a tree seedling to plant and celebrate the great gifts trees provide!

-The Forestry section of the City of Edmonton wanted to create a very special day to learn about trees so they took it one step further by creating a 'tree-rific' day of learning and fun for grade 1's.
+The Forestry section of the City of Edmonton wanted to create a very special day to learn about trees, so they took it one step further by creating a 'tree-rific' day of learning and fun for grade one's.

 Did you know?

-The first Arbor Day is help in Nebraska City.
+The first Arbor Day was held in Nebraska City in 1872.
 An estimated 1 million trees were planted in Nebraska during the first Arbor Day!
-The Tradition of Arbor Day is 144 years old!
+The Tradition of Arbor Day is 145 years old this year!